-Process improvements are achieved by taking action based on data collected and analyzed through performance measurement activities.
+Improvements are achieved by taking action based on data collected and analyzed through performance measurement activities.
 Actions taken are implemented systematically to ensure any improvements achieved are truly associated with the action.
-Adhering to the following steps promotes process integrity:
+Adhering to the Plan Do Study Act (PDSA) promotes process integrity:

-- Plan-Develop a step-by-step action plan, limiting the number of variables impacted. - Do-Implement the action plan, preferably on a small or pilot scale initially, and - Study-Analyze the data to check for expected results. - Act-Modify or develop interventions to obtain expected result.
+- Plan-Develop a step-by-step action plan, limiting the number of variables impacted. - Do-Implement the action plan, preferably on a small or pilot scale initially, and

+- Study-Analyze the data to check for expected results. - Act-Modify or develop interventions to obtain expected result.